ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 ```

 This tells git to stop at commit `91036c6` and let us edit it.
-I won't edit it right away but rather insert some changes
+I won't edit it right away but rather insert some new commits
 between `91036c6` and `9536a2c` that follows it.
 If `9536a2c` were smaller then splitting it directly with `git reset`
 (as [described](https://git-scm.com/docs/git-rebase#_splitting_commits) in manpage for rebase)